hepabolu/programming-by-stealth/docs/pbs71.md

 </button>
 ```

-Note that because in this case the spinner will be the only thing visible in the button once the button is clicked I do have to include the screen-reader-only text inside the spinner.
+Note that, because in this case the spinner will be the only thing visible in the button, once the button is clicked, I do have to include the screen-reader-only text inside the spinner.
 I also chose to use a small spinner because I think that looks better.

 With the markup in place, we need to add a click handler that will hide the text, show the spinner, and disable the button.
 We do this inside the document ready event handler: